 There is so much to see in the United States that it can be hard to decide where to go next and what to choose.
-This USA bucket list offers the most exciting and iconic places to visit and things to do in America.
-It doesn’t matter if this is your first trip to the US or if you are from the States, you will be able to experience the most amazing and unique things America has to offer.
+This USA bucket list has the most exciting and iconic places to visit and things to do in America.
+Whether this is your first trip to the US or if you are from the States, you will be able to experience the most amazing and unique things America has to offer.
 Some people say that the culture in the United States is very new and there are not as many unique things as there are in Europe, but it isn’t true.
-Each city has its history and culture and the best local cuisine that was formed by the history and immigrating cultures of the region.
+Each city has its history and culture and the best local cuisine that was formed by the people and the cultures immigrating to the region.
+Here are the top 20 things you must add to your American bucket list when you are planning your next vacation!

 Watch a Broadway Show in New York City

-You might not be able to get seats to Hamilton, the story of one of America’s founding fathers interpreted through hip-hop.
+When in New York, you should go to see a Broadway show.
+You might not be able to get seats to the Hamilton, the new story of one of America’s founding fathers interpreted through hip-hop.
+(My dream!)
 However, there are still the classics and Broadway truly can’t be beaten.
-Some of my favorites – The Lion King, Les Miserables, and Wicked – the classics you shouldn’t miss.
+Some of my favorites – The Lion King, Les Miserables, and Wicked – the classics you shouldn’t miss on your trip to the Big Apple.
 For more information about available tickets, go here.

 Gaze at the Old Faithful geyser in Yellowstone National Park, Wyoming